 Double-glazed energy efficient windows provide superior heat retention but can be an expensive upgrade.
 If window upgrades are not in the budget, consider other options that can help keep the cold air out, such as installing extra thick drapes or curtains.
 There are also options available from your local hardware store such as installing a clear plastic film across the inside of your windows during winter.

 By ensuring you have sufficient insulation in your attic space and in the exterior walls of your home you’ll help prevent heat loss and help keep your home feeling warmer.

 Ceiling fans can not only be used in the warm summer months but you can also leverage them in the winter as they can help evenly circulate heat in your home.
-This can be done by reversing your fan’s direction by spinning it counterclockwise.
+This can be done by reversing your fan’s direction counterclockwise.
 This will push warm air down helping it to recirculate, allowing you to stay more comfortable.

 8. Schedule a tune-up or replace your furnace

 When was the last time you had a furnace tune-up?
 It’s important to give your furnace some TLC on an annual basis.
 This can help it to run smoothly and efficiently.
 Click here to learn more about our tune-ups!